TheoryofComputation/TheoryofComputation.github.io/index.md

 - Discuss readings and exercises
 - Begin learning about regular expressions with [T04: What is RegEx??](https://docs.google.com/document/d/1QlMtKEkUTRNz8-xoPn7Mj6FXJ1j3VtzbVNXaOZISAME/edit?usp=sharing)

+### Day 8: Outside of class

+- Complete reading in 04.01 Regular Expressions in [Formal Languages and Automata (FLA)](https://canvas.instructure.com/courses/8434722), and try some of the exercises in 4.02, but don't worry if you don't get them all.

 ## Day 7: Thursday, February 1, 2024

 ### Day 7: In class